hackclub/hackclub/internals/management/marketing_plan.md

 2. Dominate online discussion
 3. Storytelling of good clubs

 If there are clear one-off stunts to do, do them.
 Eyeballs = conversions.
+[Click here for working doc with one-off ideas.](marketing_ideas.md)

 ## High Schooler Coding Out Of Class = Hack Club